Class teacher: Mrs Firth and Mrs Featherstone (Thursday)

 Early Morning Work

 For the first half-an–hour of the day, Year Two are practising and consolidating key skills in Numeracy and Literacy.
-This term, the Quick Math’s Quiz Sheets will revise the skills of;
+This term, the Quick Math’s Sheets will revise the skills of;

 The handwriting practice will focus on the weekly spellings and children will develop their skills in joined handwriting.
 Children will also read individually to the teacher during this time.
 They will be heard once a fortnight.